noakup/AzMonLogsAgent/README.md

 - If REST fails or required vars are missing, it falls back once to a lightweight union query enumeration (`union-query`).
 - Results (table list + manifest map) are cached for the TTL to avoid repeated enumeration.

-### Workspace Schema Polling & Status
+### Workspace Schema (Stateless Fetch Model)
-The web UI and API use a non-blocking pattern for initial workspace schema enumeration to prevent long request hangs during Azure authentication or large table scans.
+The workspace schema subsystem has been simplified: all requests now perform a **fresh, stateless fetch** using `get_workspace_schema()` with no in‑process cache, no background polling threads, and no refresh flags.

-Endpoints:
+Current Endpoints:
-- `GET /api/workspace-schema` – Returns either `status="pending"` (schema still loading) or `status="ready"` with full table + enrichment data.
+- `GET /api/workspace-schema` – Returns the enriched schema immediately (or an error).
+Response includes `status="ready"` and enrichment data; pending states were removed.
-- `GET /api/workspace-schema-status` – Lightweight health/status check with: `status`, `in_progress`, `error`, `cached_tables`, and `last_retrieved_at`.

-Polling Contract:
-1. Call `/api/setup` to initialize the agent for a workspace.
-2. Immediately call `/api/workspace-schema` – expect `{"success": false, "status": "pending"}` if first fetch not complete.
-3. Poll `/api/workspace-schema-status` every ~500–1000 ms until `status == "ready"` or `error` is populated.
-4. Once ready, switch to a slower refresh cadence (e.g. every few minutes) since schema is cached (default TTL ~20 minutes unless overridden).
+- `GET /api/workspace-schema-status` – Lightweight stateless check.
+Returns `status` of `uninitialized`, `ready` (tables found) or `empty` (no tables).
+No long‑running flags or cached counts.
+- `POST /api/refresh-workspace-schema` – Optional direct refetch (primarily for manual user-triggered refreshes); accepts `{ "refetch": true }` body.
+No background threading.
+- `POST /api/clear-workspace-cache` – Kept for backward compatibility; always returns success (cache was removed).

+Removed Concepts:
+- Background fetch threads & race mitigation loops.
+- Refresh flag dictionaries (`_workspace_schema_refresh_flags`, `_workspace_schema_refresh_errors`) and lock.
+- Cached workspace schema object & enrichment persistence.

-Environment Flags:
+Environment Variables Still Relevant:
-- `WORKSPACE_SCHEMA_SYNC_FETCH=1` – Force legacy synchronous behavior (single request blocks until schema loaded).
-Use only for debugging; can trigger long waits.
-- `DOCS_ENRICH_DISABLE=1` – Skip Microsoft Docs enrichment (faster; no external calls).
+- `DOCS_ENRICH_DISABLE=1` – Disable Microsoft Docs enrichment for queries & table metadata.
-- `DOCS_META_MAX_SECONDS` – Per-request time budget for metadata enrichment phase.
+- `DOCS_META_MAX_SECONDS` – Time budget for metadata enrichment pass.
-- `DOCS_ENRICH_MAX_TABLES` / `DOCS_ENRICH_MAX_SECONDS` – Bounds for docs table enrichment to keep endpoint responsive.
+- `DOCS_ENRICH_MAX_TABLES` / `DOCS_ENRICH_MAX_SECONDS` – Limits for docs table enrichment phase.

-Error Handling:
-- If background enumeration fails, `/api/workspace-schema` remains `pending` but `/api/workspace-schema-status` includes `error` text (e.g. authentication failures).
-- Client may trigger a manual retry by re-calling `/api/workspace-schema` (starts a new background thread if none in progress).

-Best Practices:
-- Prefer status endpoint for UI spinners to avoid large JSON payload churn during pending state.
-- Always respect time budgets; do not extend enrichment loops beyond configured limits.
-- For automation, set a max overall wait (e.g. 30 seconds) before surfacing an operational alert.

-Synchronous Mode Use Cases:
-- Local debugging of schema retrieval logic.
-- Profiling retrieval timings without polling overhead.

-Do NOT enable synchronous mode in production or shared demos; it can degrade perceived responsiveness.

-You can safely omit these vars for development; the fallback still works, just with slightly more overhead.
+Upgrade Notes:
+- If you previously polled until `status="pending"` flipped to `ready`, switch to using `workspace-schema-status` once and then call `workspace-schema` directly.
+- Client code relying on `in_progress`, `cached_tables`, or `last_retrieved_at` from the old status endpoint should be updated to use `table_count` and `retrieved_at` (if provided) or adapt to the simplified model.
+- Feature toggles related to synchronous vs asynchronous fetch (`WORKSPACE_SCHEMA_SYNC_FETCH`) are deprecated and ignored.

+Benefits:
+- Reduced complexity & fewer edge cases.
+- Immediate clarity for UI (no transitional polling loop).
+- Simpler error surface—any retrieval issue appears directly in the schema or status response.

 ### Few-Shot Example Selection